brendard/brendard/README.md

 - 👋 Hi, I’m @brendard
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Data Science with Python on DataCamp
 - 💞️ I’m looking to collaborate on 3D design projects thru programming
 - 📫 How to reach me: himmlischgeist@gmail.com